 The documentary review focused on key documents from institutions-documents such as annual operational reports, business plans, and their strategies to enhance collaborative innovations among enterprises.
-The specific objectives of the documentary review and institutional survey were to: establish which open collaborative innovations these institutions have adopted; the challenges they faced in helping enterprises implement open collaborative innovations; what should be done to enhance open collaborative innovations among enterprises; and measures to protect intellectual property rights in the collaborative innovations.
+The specific objectives of the documentary review and institutional survey were to: establish which open collaborative innovations these institutions have adopted; the challenges they faced in helping enterprises implement open collaborative innovations; the benefits to the enterprises emanating from the open collaborative innovations; what should be done to enhance open collaborative innovations among enterprises; and measures to protect intellectual property rights in the collaborative innovations.
 These issues were pursued further through key informant interviews and focus group discussions with the representatives of the institutions, using an interview guide.